 Who Gets to be a Tester?

 Private tests are also much smaller than public tests: a couple of dozen testers compared to hundreds to thousands of testers.
-This exclusivity makes private tests more enticing but more difficult to get into.
+This exclusivity makes private tests more enticing but more challenging to get into.

 What’s Expected of Testers?